Maintain J-1 Status

 In order to be eligible for J-1 status benefits such as on-campus employment, travel endorsements, program extensions, reduced enrollment, etc., you must maintain your J-1 immigration status.
 In order to maintain your status, you must:

-- Report to the DSO at the school you are authorized to attend on your DS-2019 for validation in SEVIS.
-You must follow DOS, DHS and university transfer procedures to attend a new school.
+- Report to the International Student Advisor at the school you are authorized to attend on your DS-2019 for validation in the Student and Exchange Visitor Information System (SEVIS).
+You must follow Department of State (DOS), Department of Homeland Security (DHS) and university transfer procedures to attend a new school.

 - Not work, either on or off campus, unless specifically authorized by the International Student Services Office (ISSO).